AdobeDocs/experience-platform.en/help/profile/home.md

 >
 >The dashboard functionality is currently in alpha and is not available to all users.
 The documentation and the functionality are subject to change.

-The Experience Platform UI provides a dashboard through which you can view important information about your [!DNL Real-time Customer Profile] data, as captured during a daily snapshot.
-To learn how to access and work with the [!DNL Profile] dashboard in the UI, and detailed information regarding the metrics displayed in the dashboard, refer to the [Profile dashboard guide](ui/profile-dashboard.md).
+The Experience Platform UI provides a dashboard through which you can view important information about your Real-time Customer Profile data, as captured during a daily snapshot.
+To learn how to access and work with the [!DNL Profile] dashboard in the UI, and detailed information regarding the metrics displayed in the dashboard, refer to the [Profile dashboard UI guide](ui/profile-dashboard.md).

 ### Profile fragments vs merged profiles {#profile-fragments-vs-merged-profiles}